Chung Chia-pin

 Chung Chia-pin (鍾佳濱; born 23 February 1965) is a Taiwanese politician.
 He served on the National Assembly from 1996 to 2000.
 He was elected to the Legislative Yuan in 2016.

 Education

 Chung received his primary and secondary education from schools in his native Pingtung County.
 He then earned a bachelor's degree in history from National Taiwan University.
 He was active as a student activist in the 1980s and helped lead the Wild Lily movement of 1990.
-Chen later earned a master's of science degree from National Pingtung University of Science and Technology.
+Chen later earned a Master of Science (M.S.) from National Pingtung University of Science and Technology.